onramper/fast-geoip/README.md

+# ⚠️ No Longer Maintained ⚠️

+This project is no longer actively maintained.
+Feel free to fork it or use it as a reference.

+---

 # fast-geoip

 > A faster & low-memory replacement for geoip-lite, a node library that maps IPs to geographical information

 ## Summary